 In 1852, two pioneer families settled on the present site of downtown Wayzata.
 The first of these families was Oscar Garrison.
 Mr. Garrison built a cabin at what is now the intersection of Lake Street and Broadway Avenue in downtown Wayzata.

-From there, downtown Wayzata boomed into a local downtown featuring a main street, railroad hub and various residential buildings.
+From there, downtown Wayzata boomed into a local downtown featuring the main street, railroad hub, and various residential buildings.
 Leading this to be one of the most desirable locations to live in all of Minnesota.

 As fellow Minnesotans and former Wayzata residents, we are honored to provide you with the best things to do in downtown Wayzata.
 Both during winter or summer.

 Golf on the Lake During Winter… Yes, it’s called the Chilly Open

 Okay, this festival only happens once a year, but it’s awesome.
 The Chilly Open is a true Minnesotan experience.
 It’s something that you can’t get anywhere else.
 They have yoga and movies on the frozen lake during the winter.

 Additionally, they offer to golf on Wayzata Bay while it is frozen.
 It’s an awesome experience and a great way to experience some down-to-earth Minnesotan culture.
 They even offered free sled dog rides on Lake Minnetonka.
 What’s not to love about that?